The Song of Arms and a Man

-“Then the world-renowned soprano Emma Kirkby joined the project.
+“Then the soprano, performer and champion of baroque music, Emma Kirkby joined the project.
 Dame Emma is not only a singer but a classicist of some standing.
 Throughout her career, Latin has never been far way.
-When I as Priam stumble to put on armour, Emma reads Hecuba’s beautiful but sad appeal to her husband to take shelter from the Greeks; then Creusa’s heartbreaking words of moral encouragement to Aeneas, and later poor Euryalus’ mother, who sees her son’s remains displayed by the enemy.
+As I stumble about the stage to put on Priam’s armour, Emma reads Hecuba’s sad appeal to him to take shelter from the Greeks – from where I flounder, a thing of exceptional beauty; then Creusa’s heartbreaking words of encouragement to Aeneas, and later poor Euryalus’ mother, who sees her son’s remains displayed by the enemy.
 And never far from the action is Juno…

 “Now, as the project was gathering momentum, I set about the adaptation, and a little later the translation.
 Soon Edward Gillespie, recently retired from a career as the longest-serving sports’ manager of all time (over three decades as manager of Cheltenham Racecourse), brought his theatrical and production acumen to the project.

 “Llewelyn Morgan (Aeneas, Turnus) was recruited after one of his annual appearances at the Cheltenham Literary Festival.
 We are lucky to have Llewelyn in the group: he loves Virgil and reads the verse beautifully, but he is also extraordinarily busy, a classics don teaching at Oxford, where he is Vice Principal of Brasenose College.
 On top of that he frequently goes to all corners of the country to address schools, colleges and Classical Association branches, where his talks inspire classics students across the land.
 Llewelyn reads both Aeneas and Turnus, not to forget Vulcan, melting before Venus’ gentle persuasion.

 “A richly resonant dimension is added with aulos music from Callum Armstrong and Barnaby Brown.
 It is easy to appreciate how such music must have been close to performances of this kind, adding notes of celebration and joy, and, more pervasively, enriching moments of sadness.
 For me as narrator it is all too easy to weep as those final notes are played.